RunestoneInteractive/InstructorGuide/_sources/Directives/mixedUp.rst

 Adding Labels For Group Work
 -----------------------------

-If you add the option :numbered: left the mixed up code problems will have numbered labels on the left side of the code blocks.
-You can also put the labels on the right side.
+If you add the option :numbered: left the mixed-up code problems will have numbered labels on the left side of the code blocks.
+You can also put the labels on the right side using :numbered: right.
+These labels make it easier for groups of learners to work together to solve mixed-up code problems.
+They also make is easy to use mixed-up code problems on paper exams.
+The students can write the labels in the correct order, which speeds grading.
+If you use labels, encourage students to write enough of the code after the label so that they don't have to try to remember what the labels mean.

 .. parsonsprob:: 10_2_2_labels
    :adaptive: